 Stephen R. Covey, the author of The Seven Habits of Highly Effective People wrote, “Creating a mission statement is not something you do overnight.
 It takes deep introspection, careful analysis, thoughtful expression, and often many rewrites to produce its final form.
 It may take you several weeks or even months before you feel really comfortable with your mission statement, before you feel it is complete and a concise expression of your innermost values and directions.
 Even then, you will want to review it regularly and make minor changes as the years bring additional insights or changing circumstances.”

 Did you know that Oprah Winfrey has a personal mission statement:

 “To be a teacher.
 And to be known for inspiring my students to be more than they thought they could be.

 So where do you start?

 Start by answering 3 questions:

-For some additional help, request this free Mission Statement template that brings these ideas into a concise statement for you to live by.
+Order this free Mission Statement development process to have help bringing these ideas into a concise statement for you to live by

-For next steps after your mission statement is complete, see the blog on Sustainable Personal Excellence.
+To see what to do after your mission statement is complete.
+See the blog on Sustainable Personal excellence here: